Are you trapped in the illusion of imposter syndrome?

 These are the common personality traits of those who suffer from the imposter syndrome:

-Sadly, this beautiful sensitivity wasn’t honored early in life.
-It was judged and then pushed deep, deep down, where it could only mutate into anxiety.
-The message absorbed from a young age – likely pre-verbally – was this: Your self-worth is dependent on how perfectly you achieve.
 And if you succeed in the external world, you will be happy.
-This message may not have even come directly from parents (although it may have) as much as from the culture at large.
+This message may not have even come directly from parents compared to how much it comes from the community at large.
 The message is everywhere, and if you were a highly sensitive person who aimed to please, you would have absorbed it from a variety of sources.